 Scania has zero tolerance for corruption, bribery and all types of harassment, and our first priority is to ensure the company is in compliance with all relevant laws and regulations wherever we do business.
 As a signatory to the UN Global Compact, Scania adheres to its ten principles, including anti-corruption.
-Scania’s Code of Conduct encompasses a broad array of ethical issues
+Scania’s Code of Conduct encompasses a broad array of ethical issues.

 A solid foundation for business ethics

-The assessment of compliance risks within the area of business ethics is part of Scania’s risk assessment.
 Scania also demands from its business partners that they act in accordance with high ethical principles.
 Accordingly, due diligence checks are carried out prior to engagement of third parties.

-Group Internal Audit regularly reviews the knowledge and awareness of Scania’s ethics related policies and guidelines.
+In order to ensure proper implementation of Scania’s compliance and business ethics program, Group Internal Audit regularly reviews the knowledge and awareness of Scania’s ethics related policies and guidelines.